Urja1529/Project-3/README.md

   - Code Structure:
     * Select one geoCode randomly.
     * Try to pick 1 object for each era, randomly.
-    * If unable to find 1 object in each era, then make sure to select 5 objects randomly.
+    * If unable to find 1 object in each era, then make sure to pick 5 objects in total, randomly.
 Avoid overlapping by removing selected objects.
 Select information, add as string, insert to html div.
   - Button Design:
     * Clean div by id after click.